ResearchComputing/Documentation/Job-Tools.md

 ------------|------------
-account     | Account the job ran under. avecpu      | Average CPU time of all tasks in job. cputime     | Formatted (Elapsed time * CPU) count used by a job or step. elapsed     | Jobs elapsed time formated as DD-HH:MM:SS. exitcode    | The exit code returned by the job script or salloc.
+account     | Account the job ran under. avecpu      | Average CPU time of all tasks in job. averss      | Average resident set size of all tasks in the job. cputime     | Formatted (Elapsed time * CPU) count used by a job or step. elapsed     | Jobs elapsed time formated as DD-HH:MM:SS. exitcode    | The exit code returned by the job script or salloc.